TuomoNieminen/Helsinki-Open-Data-Science/README.md

 <a href=https://www.datacamp.com//teach/repositories/73911639/go target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/course_button.png" width="150"></a>
 <a href=https://www.datacamp.com//teach/repositories target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/dashboard_button.png" width="150"></a>

 Welcome to the Helsinki Open Data Science repository!
 This repository includes the codes for both the <a href=https://www.datacamp.com target="_blank">DataCamp</a> and the presentation slides related to the University of Helsinki course "Introduction to Open Data Science" (IODS), thought by prof. <b>Kimmo Vehkalahti</b>.
+You can click on the 'Course on DataCamp' -link above to go to the course page.

 Both the DataCamp course and the presentation slides are created by <b>Tuomo Nieminen</b> and <b>Emma Kämäräinen</b>.